-A chef’s knife is the most personal tool in a kitchen.
+Chef’s knives are the single most important tool in a kitchen.

-The knives below were selected using heirloom standards: steel quality, heat treatment, grind geometry, handle materials, serviceability, and how they age after decades of sharpening.
+We evaluated chef’s knives using heirloom standards: steel composition, heat treatment, grind geometry, handle construction, and long-term sharpening life.

 Most knives fail long before the steel does.